Supersolid formation time shortcut and excitation reduction by manipulating the dynamical instability: Introduction

 Although these optimization targets could also be approached within the framework of Optimal Control Theory (see for instance \cite{krotov1993global,sonneborn1964bang}), this work does not aim to provide a general characterization of optimization techniques, rather focusing our efforts on providing experimentally useful and theoretically backed procedures.
 The shortcut approach to control even though not always optimal has proven effective and we use its general point of view \cite{schaff2011shortcuts,guery2019shortcuts}.

-One of the proposals arising from this perspective, namely the Kick-Bang, can provide us insight into mechanical noise.
+{We propose the Bang-Bang method to reduce the total formation time of the supersolid as well as the Parachute Jump with which the phase transition can be crossed with small excitation without requiring infeasible formation times.
+Another proposal} arising from this perspective, namely the Kick-Bang, can provide us insight into mechanical noise.
 Furthermore, it constitutes a proof of principle of how the transition may be affected by perturbation arising from sources such as small vibrations of the traps due to noise in the experimental setup or impacts the condensate may suffer due to non-condensed particles.

 The paper is organized as follows.
-In Section \ref{sec:system}, an overview of the system under consideration is provided alongside a brief summary of the relevant formulas defining the extended Gross-Pitaevskii theory for dipolar condensates.
-In Sec. \ref{sec:BangBang} we present a short review of roton instability emphasizing those aspects relevant to our study \cite{blakie2020variational}.
-We also propose the Bang-Bang method to reduce the total formation time of the supersolid.
-In Sec. \ref{sec:KickBang} one will find how kicking the condensate before the crossing may also reduce the total formation time.
-Sec. \ref{sec:Parachute} presents a proposal with which the phase transition can be crossed with small excitation without requiring infeasible formation times.
-To recap, in Sec. \ref{sec:conclusions} the main results are summarized.
+In Section \ref{sec:system}, an overview of the system under consideration is provided alongside a brief summary of the relevant formulas defining the extended Gross-Pitaevskii theory for dipolar condensates. {In Sec. \ref{sec:BangBang} we present a short review of roton instability emphasizing those aspects relevant to our study \cite{blakie2020variational} and propose the Bang-Bang method.
+Sec. \ref{sec:Parachute} presents the Parachute Jump proposal.} { In Sec. \ref{sec:KickBang} one will find how kicking the condensate before the crossing may also reduce the total formation time.} {In Sec. \ref{sec:3B} the effect of three body losses in the proposed schemes is discussed.} To recap, in Sec. \ref{sec:conclusions} the main results are summarized.